Below you can find a complete list of Afghan animals. We currently track 241 animals in Afghanistan and are adding more every day!

 Afghanistan Wildlife Summary

-The Official National Animal of Afghanistan
+The Official National Animal Of Afghanistan

-Where to Find the Top Wild Animals in Afghanistan
+Where To Find The Top Wild Animals In Afghanistan

+Afghanistan has 8 national parks where you can discover the incredible and rare wildlife seen throughout the country.
 The forests of Nuristan have the most unique wildlife.
 This province borders Pakistan and has the lowest human population.
 Since 2020, almost the entire province is protected as a national park.

 Some of Afghanistan’s top animals, including snow leopards and bears, live in the Pamir Mountains and the Karakoram Mountains in the northeast section of the country.
 They are an extension of the Himalayas.

-The Most Dangerous Animals in Afghanistan Today
+The Most Dangerous Animals In Afghanistan Today

-Endangered Animals in Afghanistan
+Endangered Animals In Afghanistan

 Many of Afghanistan’s large mammals are classified as “globally threatened” by the International Union for Conservation of Nature (IUCN).
 These include big predators such as the snow leopard, wolves, and the Asiatic black bear, as well as herbivores like the urial, markhor, and Siberian musk deer.